What Is 'At-Will' Employment?

 If you feel worried about working as an at-will employee, you can take certain steps to make sure you’re always ready.
 Keep your resume updated as you continue growing and achieving at your job so you will be prepared if you need to look for another position unexpectedly.
 Keeping your resume updated might also help you reposition yourself for a different role at your current company if needed.

 It can also help to keep an open dialogue with your supervisor about both your performance and the state of your organization.
-Organizations who must let people go often do so because of the needs of the business, not because of issues with their employees or their performance.
+Organizations that must let people go often do so because of the needs of the business, not because of issues with their employees or their performance.
 At-will employment is very common, so speak with your employer if you feel nervous about your contract.